jonrad/profilerate/README.md

 ```

 ### vimrc
 Create a vimrc file in the main profilerate directory.
-It will automatically be loaded using VIMINIT
+It will automatically be loaded using the VIMINIT environment variable, which is supported by both neovim and vim.
+Note that vi isn't handled due to lack of standardization.
+For example, busybox vi doesn't have the `source` command, while installing `nvi` on ubuntu does.
+If you are frequently using busybox/alpine vi, I recommend setting the `EXINIT` environment variable in your `personal.sh`

 ### Testing your personal.sh
 I recommend using docker to test the different shells: